-Scholarships and awards should not be viewed as another form of financial aid, even though many scholarships do take financial need into consideration during the review process.
-They are given to honor outstanding achievement.
-Many scholarships are available to all students and are known as university scholarships.
-Other scholarships have special objectives and may be awarded to students pursuing selected majors, students with certain career goals, or to those living in certain geographic areas.
+CSUF scholarships and awards are given to students to honor outstanding achievement and may or may not take financial need into consideration.
+Some CSUF scholarships are open to all students; these are known as "university scholarships."
+Other scholarships are open only to students who meet certain specific requirements such as major, career goal, or who live in a certain geographical area.
 In accordance with the laws of the State of California, CSUF is committed to providing equal opportunities to all students without regard to their race, ethnicity, gender or national origin.

 Most scholarship applications are due the last weekday in February.
-Generally, the recipients are selected during the spring semester and the funds are awarded the next academic year.
-Full details regarding scholarship requirements and application deadlines can be found at www.fullerton.edu/financialaid.
-You will need to click on the scholarship icon.
+Generally, recipients are selected during the spring semester for the next academic year.
+For full details regarding scholarship requirements and deadlines, visit our website at www.fullerton.edu and click on the "scholarships" link.